ONE Gas (NYSE:OGS) PT Raised to $77.00

-ONE Gas (NYSE:OGS) had its price target lifted by Morgan Stanley from $76.00 to $77.00 in a report published on Tuesday, Analyst Price Targets reports.
-Morgan Stanley currently has an underweight rating on the utilities provider’s stock.
+ONE Gas (NYSE:OGS) had its price target hoisted by stock analysts at Morgan Stanley from $76.00 to $77.00 in a research report issued on Monday, Benzinga reports.
+The firm presently has an “underweight” rating on the utilities provider’s stock.
+Morgan Stanley’s price target would indicate a potential downside of 2.25% from the company’s current price.

-OGS has been the topic of several other reports.
-Edward Jones assumed coverage on shares of ONE Gas in a research note on Tuesday, March 16th.
-They set a hold rating on the stock.
-Wells Fargo & Company increased their target price on shares of ONE Gas from $75.00 to $83.00 and gave the stock an overweight rating in a research note on Monday, March 29th.
-Bank of America reissued an underperform rating on shares of ONE Gas in a research note on Monday, March 15th.
-Mizuho reissued a buy rating and set a $81.00 target price on shares of ONE Gas in a research note on Thursday, January 21st.
-Finally, UBS Group reissued a neutral rating and set a $80.00 target price (up from $79.00) on shares of ONE Gas in a research note on Monday, March 29th.
-Three analysts have rated the stock with a sell rating, three have given a hold rating and three have assigned a buy rating to the stock.
-ONE Gas presently has a consensus rating of Hold and a consensus price target of $80.50.
+Several other research analysts have also recently weighed in on the company.
+Mizuho reiterated a “buy” rating and set a $81.00 price objective on shares of ONE Gas in a research report on Thursday, January 21st.
+UBS Group reaffirmed a “neutral” rating and set a $80.00 price target (up from $79.00) on shares of ONE Gas in a research report on Monday, March 29th.
+Edward Jones began coverage on shares of ONE Gas in a report on Tuesday, March 16th.
+They issued a “hold” rating for the company.
+Bank of America restated an “underperform” rating on shares of ONE Gas in a research report on Monday, March 15th.
+Finally, Wells Fargo & Company lifted their price target on shares of ONE Gas from $75.00 to $83.00 and gave the company an “overweight” rating in a research report on Monday, March 29th.
+Three research analysts have rated the stock with a sell rating, three have issued a hold rating and three have given a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $80.50.

 ONE Gas, Inc operates as a regulated natural gas distribution utility company in the United States.
 The company operates through three divisions: Oklahoma Natural Gas, Kansas Gas Service, and Texas Gas Service.
 It provides natural gas distribution services to 2.2 million customers in three states.
 The company serves residential, commercial, and transportation customers.